atsolberg/lwcc.org/README.md

 wordpress template using the newly built html.

 ### WordPress Shenanigans
-Menu data was accessed form the wp rest api by adding the `WP-REST-API V2 Menus` plugin Playlist data was achieved by adding the `Custom Post Type UI` to create 'Playlist' post types, adding `Advanced Custom Fields` to add custom fields to the custom `Playlist` post types, and `ACF to REST API` to get that data into the rest api.
+Menu data was accessed from the wp rest api by adding the `WP-REST-API V2 Menus` plugin.
+Playlist data was achieved by adding the `Custom Post Type UI` to create 'Playlist' post types, adding `Advanced Custom Fields` to add custom fields to the custom `Playlist` post types, and `ACF to REST API` to get that data into the rest api.